Back to projects

 Outcomes

-Built an accessible, intuitive prototype that resonated with older immigrants.
-Many participants said they would love to have such an app, highlighting the need for inclusive, age-friendly digital services.
+Built a fully localized, intuitive prototype that tested successfully with older immigrants.
+Many participants said they’d love to use an app like this, validating the need for inclusive, age-friendly digital services.

 Inclusive Design